dart-lang/site-www/src/content/tools/pub/dependencies.md

 href="#fn:semver">1</a></sup>.

-You can express version constraints using either _traditional syntax_ or _caret syntax_.
+You can express version constraints using either _traditional syntax_ or _caret syntax_ starting with Dart 2.19.
 Both syntaxes specify a range of compatible versions.

 The traditional syntax provides an explicit range like `'>=1.2.3 <2.0.0'`.
 The caret syntax provides an explicit starting version `^1.2.3`